Since cooking is always preceded by grocery shopping, this is where your culinary education begins.

 How to read a package label: the nutritional information, the ingredients, and manufacturers’ claims.
 What are GMOs and why should I care?

-Why are local produce and locally-produce meats better, how to find it, and how to get it delivered right to your front door.
+Why are local produce and locally-produce meats better for you and your community.
 What should you always buy at the farmer’s market vs. the supermarket.